LunarG/gfxreconstruct/USAGE_android.md

               Enables dumping of all image sub resources (mip map levels and array layers) --dump-resources-dump-raw-images
               When enabled all image resources will be dumped verbatim as raw bin files.
+  --dump-resources-dump-separate-alpha
+              When enabled alpha channel of dumped images will be dumped in a separate file.
   --pbi-all
               Print all block information.
   --pbis <index1,index2>